oslokommune/ukeweb_designsystem/README.md

 1. Update package.json with new version
 2. Update CHANGELOG.md
+3. Commit and push
-3. Create new release at github.com with the same version as in package.json
+4. Create new release at github.com with the same version as in package.json
-4. CI/CD workflows will make new versioned CSS and font files available on CDN
+5. CI/CD workflows will make new versioned CSS and font files available on CDN

 ## Icons